Gillman Speedway came about as the result of the closure of the nearby North Arm Speedway in March 1997.

 The area where the Gillman Speedway Stadium is now located was covered by truck loads of dirt and rubbish and was used as a supercross track by the MRA.
 With no more than an old water truck, an old Gallion Grader and a Massie Ferguson tractor, the race was on to get a track down by the summer to allow continuity of the sport without a break.

 With no money for a new track surface, a small 213 metre track was formed using dolomite taken from the old North Arm track, with used car tyres for a safety fence and after a try out in early October the first official practice was held on Sunday, 19 October 1997.

 Low key practice meetings were held on a more-or-less monthly basis while a larger 400 metre track was also formed, with just a basic dirt surface.
 The 400 metre track was approximately where the current track is, with turns one and two (for Solos) of the larger track doubling as the main straight of the smaller track which ran North-South.
 The first full meeting on the larger track was held on Saturday, 16 May 1998.

 For two years we continued to run low key meetings monthly, usually on Sunday afternoons, until November 1999 when a practice session was held under temporary lights, powered by generators.
 The practice went well and on Friday, 7 January 2000 the first night meeting was staged, which was the South Australian Solo Championship.
 A second night meeting featuring Australian Sidecar Champions Glenn and Nathan O’Brien was held on 24 March 2000.
 Both of these night meetings were on the 213 metre track.

 Throughout this time plans were continuing on turning the venue into what we now have.

-With the financial help of a couple of speedway-passionate people and the manpower of a few more interested people, riders and parents, the existing two tracks were leveled over the Winter of 2000 and the 295 metre track we now have was built.
+With the financial help of a couple of speedway-passionate people and the manpower of a few more interested people, riders and parents, the existing two tracks were levelled over the Winter of 2000 and the 295 metre track we now have was built.